Subluxation

 Chiropractors are trained in identifying and treating vertebral subluxations/pathomechanics.
 This is done through first, the case history.
 A detailed case history often reveals the source of an underlying problem and barring the bizarre, the treating doctor can often make an accurate differential diagnosis from just listening to the patient.
 This is followed by the actual physical exam.
 X-Rays may be taken if indicated.
 Palpation (touching) the spine is also part of the exam and is utilized to locate pathomechanics.
 Provided the patient is accepted for care, and after a report of findings is made to the patient explaining everything the chiropractor will usually begin a series of chiropractic adjustments specifically designed to correct the vertebral subluxations/pathomechanics in your spine.

-Essentials of Skeletal Radiology, Yokum & Rowe.
+of Skeletal Radiology, Yokum & Rowe.

-Whiplash Injuries: The acceleration/deceleration syndrome, Foreman & Croft.
+acceleration/deceleration syndrome, Foreman & Croft.

 Yokum, Rowe, Foreman and Croft are all chiropractors.